 Generally, section 7 expenses are paid proportionately based on the parties’ incomes.
 The higher earner will generally pay a higher portion of these expenses.
 However, some families determine that it is more appropriate to share these expenses differently, and this may be incorporated into a court order or child support agreement.

-One of the experienced family law lawyers at MDW Law in Halifax can help you determine what section 7 child support expenses are payable in your family law matter.
+One of the experienced family law lawyers at MDW Law in Halifax and Bedford can help you determine what section 7 child support expenses are payable in your family law matter.